alexch/files/README.md

 ## TODO

 * test under Windows
-* :path option -- specifying the parent of the temporary dir (default: Dir.tmpdir)
+* :path option -- specifying the parent of the temporary dir (default: Dir.tmpdir) -- IMPLEMENTED ON THIS FORK. pass :path to Files.create
 * take a hash or a YAML file or YAML string to specify the directory layout and contents
 * emit a hash or a YAML file or string to serialize the directory layout and contents for later
-* copy an entire data dir
+* copy an entire data dir -- IMPLEMENTED ON THIS FORK. pass :src to dir
 * support symlinks (?)
 * specify file write mode (?)
 * play nice with FakeFS (possibly with a :fake option)